 ABOUT MARTIN DUGARD

-New York Times bestselling author Martin Dugard is the co-author of Killing Lincoln, Killing Kennedy, Killing Jesus, Killing Patton, and Killing Reagan, written with noted television personality Bill O'Reilly.
-To date, there are more than ten million copies of these books in print.
+New York Times bestselling author Martin Dugard is the co-author of Killing Lincoln, Killing Kennedy, Killing Jesus, Killing Patton, Killing Reagan, and Killing the Rising Sun, written with noted television personality Bill O'Reilly.
+To date, there are more than twelve million copies of these books in print.

 Mr. Dugard is also the author of the critically lauded memoir To Be A Runner, a series of essays which takes the reader around the world as he recounts his personal journey through the world of distance running.
 It is a book about life itself, and how the simple act of stepping outside for a run is a metaphor for our daily desire to be the best possible version of ourselves, step by step.